kubermatic/docs/content/kubermatic/v2.22/architecture/supported-providers/kubevirt/kubevirt.en.md

 * CRI: containerd
 * CNI: Canal

-Other CRIs and CNIs should work too.
+Other CRIs and CNIs might work too.
 However, they were not tested, so it is possible to discover issues.

+{{% notice warning %}}
+Currently, it is not possible to use Cilium on the KubeVirt infrastructure cluster because of lacking support for the [Pod MAC Address Specification](https://github.com/cilium/cilium/issues/22119).
+{{% /notice %}}

 {{% notice note %}}
 To achieve the best possible performance it is recommended to run the setup on bare metal hosts with a hardware virtualization support.